mkonicek/coding-time/content/blog/becoming-tech-lead/index.md

 Back in 2015 and 2016 I was the tech lead for the open source side of the React Native project.
 Since then I have led a few other projects - mostly building large features over the course of a few months with teams of 2 to 5 engineers.

 I have made mistakes along the way and learned lessons the hard way, especially at the beginning.
-This article summarises those mistakes and lessons.
+This article summarizes those mistakes and lessons.

 If you are considering becoming a tech lead or recently became one, this article is for you.